johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL.2 Four Fundamentals of Flight.md

 tags: ppl, lesson
 ---
 ### Objective
-To begin learning the fundamentals of straight and level (S&L) flight, turns, climbs, and descents; and controlling the airplane's attitude by visual reference to the horizon.
+Practice the fundamentals of straight and level (S&L) flight, turns, climbs, and descents; and controlling the airplane's attitude by visual reference to the horizon.

 ### References
 - [[AFH Ch3]]